 In advanced keratoconus, your cornea may become scarred, particularly where the cone forms.
 A scarred cornea causes worsening vision problems and may require corneal transplant surgery.

 The effect of ongoing vision problems on your daily life also can lead to anxiety.
 However, finding ways to adapt to your condition can lessen anxiety.

 Preparing for your appointment

-If you're having difficulty with your vision, you'll likely to start by seeing an ophthalmologist or optometrist.
-If it's determined that a corneal transplant may be needed, you may be referred to an ophthalmologist who specializes in eye surgery.
+If you're having difficulty with your vision, you'll likely start by seeing an eye doctor (ophthalmologist).
+If your eye doctor determines that you may need a cornea transplant, you may be referred to an ophthalmologist who has had special training in corneal surgery.

-Because appointments can be brief and there's often a lot of ground to cover, it's a good idea to be prepared.
+Because appointments can be brief and there's often a lot to talk about, it's a good idea to be prepared.
 Here's some information to help you get ready, and what to expect from your eye doctor.

 What you can do